w5Mike/MikesTapWavTools/README.md

 The tools are written in C# using Visual Studio Community 2015, and require the Microsoft .NET Framework Version 4.

+(This program is free software.
+It comes without any warranty, to the extent permitted by applicable law.
+You can redistribute it and/or modify it as you wish, at your own risk.)

 Mike.